 The Jeff Friend Trail is a one-mile loop to Little Lagoon.
-Habitats include maritime forest, freshwater marsh and open water along the north shore of Little Lagoon.
-A small observation deck midway down the trail at Little Lagoon is a great place to set up a spotting scope and scan the water.
-It is accessible to disabled persons.
+Habitats along the trail include maritime forest, freshwater marsh and open water along the north shore of Little Lagoon.
+A small observation deck, accessible to those with disabilities, midway down the trail at Little Lagoon provides a great place to set up a spotting scope and scan the water.

 In winter, look for Bufflehead, Common Loon and Horned Grebe.
-In spring, Osprey, Sandwich Tern and Northern Rough-winged Swallow are regularly seen.
-Expect to see Yellow-billed Cuckoo, Summer Tanager and Northern Parula during the summer months.
-At dusk and dawn (please keep in mind the refuge is closed at dark), Chuck-will’s-widow and Great Horned Owl are commonly heard.
-Eastern Screech-Owl is also occasionally detected.
+And, in spring, Osprey, Sandwich Tern and Northern Rough-winged Swallow are regularly seen.
+Expect to see Yellow-billed Cuckoo, Summer Tanager and Northern Parula during the summer.
+Chuck-will’s-widow and Great Horned Owl are commonly heard at dusk and dawn.
+Please keep in mind the refuge closes at dark.
+Eastern Screech-Owl can also occasionally be found here.